MushroomObserver/developer-startup/developer-workflow.md

 - Go to your personal [Github][] repository and click on "Pull Request".
 - Switch to your feature branch
 - Choose your feature branch in your personal [Github][] repo as the source branch
 - Choose origin repo "master" as the destination branch.
-(Github will remove your personal branch after the Pull Request is accepted.)
 - For more information see [Using pull requests][].

 - - -